GSA/digitalgov.gov/content/news/2024/06/2024-06-25-unsolicited-data-a-valuable-resource-for-digital-customer-experience-enhancement.md

 There are various areas where your agency can begin to tap in to unsolicited feedback:

-> We recommend starting with the available data and then incorporating more data and advanced analytics.
+{{< box >}}We recommend starting with the available data and then incorporating more data and advanced analytics.

->
-> **Inventory existing CX data**: Identify the data you currently have, its sources, and formats (structured vs. unstructured).
+**Inventory existing CX data**: Identify the data you currently have, its sources, and formats (structured vs. unstructured).
 This includes both solicited data (such as surveys and feedback forms) and unsolicited data (such as emails).

->
-> **Create a CX pilot**: Starting small with simpler implementations and straightforward analysis questions is recommended to test your approach, tools, and team’s analytical capabilities.
+**Create a CX pilot**: Starting small with simpler implementations and straightforward analysis questions is recommended to test your approach, tools, and team’s analytical capabilities.
 Starting with a pilot can also help avoid substantial information technology (IT) changes.
 For example, if big data cloud processing is not an option for you, consider analyzing a subset of CX data on a government-furnished computer or virtual desktop.
 Leverage the open-source Python [CX analysis toolkits](https://github.com/GSA/GovCXAnalyzer/tree/main/notebooks/digitalcx) on the available data and get preliminary CX insights on specific customer experience issues or opportunities.

->
-> **Start using new CX metrics**: Leverage the CX analysis toolkit [to implement new CX metrics](https://github.com/GSA/GovCXAnalyzer/blob/main/notebooks/digitalcx/digital_metrics.py).
+**Start using new CX metrics**: Leverage the CX analysis toolkit [to implement new CX metrics](https://github.com/GSA/GovCXAnalyzer/blob/main/notebooks/digitalcx/digital_metrics.py).
 In the toolkit, measures such as Help Request Rate, User Sentiment Score, Resource Utilization Rate, and Service-Specific Metrics, enable you to make informed decisions by pinpointing specific issues and successes within different user groups or service areas.
 For instance, high Request Rates can directly signal areas where users need more support, allowing you to focus improvements where they are most needed.
 Similarly, you can leverage the User Sentiment Score tool to give you a detailed view of user emotions, which can guide enhancements in user interaction and service delivery.
-We encourage you to adopt these measures and metrics to understand your service’s impact, actively refine your strategies, and drive meaningful improvements in your digital offerings.
+We encourage you to adopt these measures and metrics to understand your service’s impact, actively refine your strategies, and drive meaningful improvements in your digital offerings.{{< /box >}}

-test

-{{< box >}} Box with no color {{< /box >}}
-Screen Shot 2020-06-18 at 2 03 35 PM

-{{< box color="base" >}} Box with base {{< /box >}}
-Screen Shot 2020-06-18 at 1 52 25 PM

-{{< box color="base-light" >}} Box with base-light {{< /box >}}
-Screen Shot 2020-06-18 at 2 02 59 PM

-{{< box color="base-dark" >}} Box with base-dark {{< /box >}}

-test

 We hope this work holds value for you and your agency.
 If you have questions or would like to learn more about this work, please reach out to the Analytics and Decision Support Division at [bia@gsa.gov](mailto:bia@gsa.gov).